-3.2 Sample data/Notes:
+3.2 Sample data/Notes

+A total of three valid surface soil samples were collected on 28 February 2015 and 2 March 2015 to assess OEH health risk to deployed personnel.
 The primary soil contamination exposure pathways are dermal contact and dust inhalation.
 Typical parameters analyzed for included semi volatile organic compounds (SVOCs), heavy metals, polychlorinated biphenyls (PCBs), pesticides, and herbicides.
-If the contaminant was known or suspected, other parameters may have been analyzed for (i.e., total petroleum hydrocarbons (TPH) and polycyclic aromatic hydrocarbons (PAH) near fuel spills).
+If the contaminant was known or suspected, other parameters may have been analyzed for (i.e., Total petroleum hydrocarbons (TPH) and polycyclic aromatic hydrocarbons (PAH) near fuel spills).
+The percent of the population exposed to soil and associated dust in the sampled areas was > 75% for all samples.
 For the risk assessment, personnel are assumed to remain at this location for 6 months to 1 year.
-No soil samples were provided for analysis between 01 January 2015 and 31 December 2015.
+No detected chemicals exceeded the 1-year Negligible MEGs.

-3.3 Short and long-term health risk:
+3.3 Short-term health risk